 The map_key value in sys.dm_xe_map_values is 113 in 2008 and 2008 R2, and 110 in 2012 and 2014 RTM.
 After 2014 RTM, you must check the DMV to get the latest value as some map_key values have changed in later builds.

 These latches indicate that parallelism is happening, so for contention issues, follow the general steps for troubleshooting parallelism problems (see the CXPACKET wait type).
-I’ve heard anecdotal evidence that these latches can be problematic under certain circumstances when RCSI (read-committed snapshot isolation) is enabled, and there is a known bug (fixed) in SQL Server 2012 and 2014 that is described in KB 2806979.
+I’ve heard anecdotal evidence that these latches can be problematic under certain circumstances when RCSI (read-committed snapshot isolation) is enabled, when inserting concurrently into a table with a clustered columnstore index, and there is a known bug (fixed) in SQL Server 2012 and 2014 that is described in KB 2806979.

 See the LATCH_EX wait type for more information about latches in general and how to troubleshoot them.